What is 2x + 11? Unraveling the Mystery of Algebraic Expressions

 Addition: The '+' symbol indicates the addition of the term '2x' and the constant '11'.

 The order of operations is crucial.
 In this case, multiplication (2 * x) is performed before addition.
-This follows the standard order of operations (often remembered by the acronym PEMDAS/BODMAS): Parentheses/Brackets, Exponents/Orders, Multiplication and Division (from left to right), Addition and Subtraction (from left to right).
+Here's the thing — this follows the standard order of operations (often remembered by the acronym PEMDAS/BODMAS): Parentheses/Brackets, Exponents/Orders, Multiplication and Division (from left to right), Addition and Subtraction (from left to right).
 There are no parentheses or exponents in our expression, so we address multiplication before addition.

 Evaluating the Expression: Finding the Value